-The Board of Directors held five regularly scheduled meetings during 1997.
+The Board of Directors held five regularly scheduled meetings and four special meetings during 1999.

 Audit Committee.
-The Audit Committee met three times during 1997.
-The Audit Committee consisted of William L. Trubeck, David H. Hughes, Howard M. Dean and Carl W. Vogt.
+The Audit Committee met three times during 1999.
+The Audit Committee consisted of Ronald T. LeMay, John C. McKelvey, and Carl W. Vogt.
 The Committee's functions include consulting with the Company's independent public accountants concerning the scope and results of the audit, reviewing the evaluation of internal accounting controls and inquiring into special accounting-related matters.

 Compensation Committee.
-The Compensation Committee met four times during 1997.
-The Compensation Committee consisted of Klaus E. Agthe, Cassandra C. Carr, Ronald T. LeMay and John C. McKelvey.
+The Compensation Committee met five times during 1999.
+The Compensation Committee consisted of Cassandra C. Carr, William L. Trubeck, and retired director David H. Hughes through the February, 1999 meeting, with Howard M. Dean replacing Mr. Hughes on the Committee thereafter.
 The Committee's functions include making recommendations to the Board of Directors regarding compensation of officers and approving compensation strategies for executive officers; reviewing actions relating to officer compensation; and setting policy for the Company's pension and profit sharing plans.